chocolate05/rituraut/README.md

 ->Limitations of the program would be:
 	The text program only reads in ASCII format text files.
 Any other file would not be able to work properly with the editor.

-->Other aspect of the program:
-	Undo is a complex operation that involves many different programming techniques in this demonstration.
-The operation would require a history of the command and the information the user had type.
-Using this information, the software tracks the amount of code that it needs to bring back or erase.
-One other aspect of the program is to free the allocated memory when it is no longer to be used.
-In Java, this is automatically done with the Java’s Garbage Collector.
-However, in C we will need to use Malloc () to reserve a memory space for our linked-list and use Free() when discarding the unused memories.

 ->How to use the program?
 	After compilation, an executable would be automatically generated (default executable file name for C Programming Language is a.exe).
 Run the program with desired text file name in shell command line.

 Check "./project -h" for more information.
 The program takes a single file for opens it for editing the contents in the file.